 Best bets will be bottom fishing with shrimp, live or fresh, near the mouths of the Apalachicola, St. Marks, Little St. Marks, and East rivers, and along the Gulf County Canal and Intracoastal Waterway near Port St. Joe and White City.
 Larger striped bass may be more readily caught with bucktail jigs or crankbaits near bridge pilings and along deep channels and drop-offs.

 River Fishing Techniques

 As water temperatures drop, speckled trout and redfish will also move into the lower reaches of the Apalachicola and the distributaries.
 Bucktails, spoons, crankbaits, and live or dead shrimp should all be productive.
-Flathead catfish fishing is excellent, use live bream or shad in deep water structure during daylight hours and adjacent shallow sand bars at night.
-Channel catfish should also be biting use stink bait or anything smelly and you should do well.
+Flathead catfish fishing is excellent; use live bream or shad in deep water structures during daylight hours and adjacent shallow sand bars at night.
+Channel catfish should also be biting.
+Use stink bait or anything smelly, and you should do well.

 The Upper River

 The upper Apalachicola River has good shore access from Jim Woodruff Dam to Race Shoal (0.9 miles) on the east bank.
 And from the dam to Hwy.
 90 (0.6 miles) on the west bank.
 Access above Hwy 90 is on the Corps of Engineers (COE) property and includes a fishing catwalk adjacent to the powerhouse at the dam.
 Boat landings are also located at Chattahoochee, Sneads, Aspalaga (Navigation Mile 98.9), and Ocheesee (NM93.9).